Research_RB

 Biomaterials

-We work at the interface of materials chemistry and biomedical engineering.
-We determine what is missing from the engineer's toolbox and design new functional materials, 3-D structures, tools and devices that address key challenges in the clinic.
+Combining materials chemistry and biomedical engineering to design new functional materials, 3-D structures, tools and devices that address key challenges in the clinic.

 Medical Sensors & Devices